luapower/luapower-all/nw.md

 but you must not return anything when the count is 2, or you'll never get a count of 3.

-The double-click time interval is the interval that the user has set in the OS and it is queried on every click.
+The double-click time interval is from the user's mouse settings and it is queried on every click.

 ### `win/view:wheel(delta, x, y)` <br> `win/view:hwheel(delta, x, y)`

 Event: the mouse vertical or horizontal wheel was moved.
 The delta represents the number of lines to scroll.

-The number of lines per scroll notch is the number that the user has set in the OS and it is queried on every wheel event.
+The number of lines per scroll notch is from the user's mouse settings and it is queried on every wheel event (Windows, OSX).

 ## Rendering